cztomczak/cefpython/docs/Build-instructions.md

 need to customize the build then use the --help flag to see more.

-## Build both PyCEF and CEF from sources
+## Build both CEF Python and CEF from sources

-Run the automate.py tool using the --build-cef flag:
+Run the automate.py tool using the --build-cef flag.
+Specify cef branch and optionally how many parallel ninja jobs to run (by default cores/2).
 ```
 cd tools/
-python automate.py --build-cef --cef-branch 2526
+python automate.py --build-cef --cef-branch 2526 --ninja-jobs 6
 ```

 You should be fine by running it with the default options, but if you